Mathics3/mathics-development-guide/docs/project-administration/releasing.rst

     $ git pull # to pull down new tag
     $ pushd /tmp/gittest
-    $ pyenv local 3.7.7 # Use a version that is not the most recent
     $ pip install -e git://github.com/mathics/Mathics.git@${__version__}#egg=mathics
     $ mathics --version
     $ mathics -e "1+2"